oldnomad/picosocks5/src/picosocks5.md

 ## Note on ACL network specification

-Due to internal reasons, a network with empty mask (0 bits) will be matched both by IPv4 and IPv6 addresses, regardless of address family of the network address.
+For internal reasons, a network with empty mask (0 bits) will be matched both by IPv4 and IPv6 addresses, regardless of address family of the network address.